 The college or graduate school application process is a long, difficult one.
 It can test one’s organization, planning, goal-setting, academic skills, and personal relationships.
 It can be overwhelming and confusing, with standardized test scores, application deadlines, personal statements and admissions essays, and requesting transcripts all part of the admissions process.

-But one of the most important but often overlooked details in the college application process is a strong letter of recommendation.
+But one of the most important but overlooked details in the college application process is a strong letter of recommendation.

 This is a huge mistake.
 Because the letter of recommendation is one of the most important factors that college admissions officers consider.

 Let’s think about what else goes into college admissions: Grades are a snapshot of your academic results.
 Your SAT/ACT test scores are a standardized comparison.
 Personal statements demonstrate your communication skills and self-image but are, by nature, self-biased.

 That leaves the letter of recommendation or reference letter as the only factor showing how successful professionals and academics view YOU.